 This router provides four Gigabit Ethernet ports, both USB 2.0 and USB 3.0 connectivity, and security that can extend to your Internet of Things devices.
 There’s also MU-MIMO support and a great gaming mode that automatically prioritizes game-related data packets.

-Overall, this Asus router is a great pick for those looking to boost their favorite gaming devices while still ensuring data security — albeit at a higher price than our top pick.
+Overall, theis a great pick for those looking to boost their favorite gaming devices while still ensuring data security — albeit at a higher price than our top pick.

 Linksys Max-Stream AC5400

 Suitable for businesses or homes that really need room for data-heavy services and devices, this tri-band router (1,000 + 2,166 + 2,166Mbps) has excellent speed and can cover up to 3,000 square feet and over 25 devices.
 It supports MU-MIMO and seamless roaming with range extenders.

 Powering this router is a dual-core processor that manages bands and direct Wi-Fi signals for optimal performance.
 This router also includes eight Gigabit Ethernet ports and a couple of USB ports for external storage devices.